evandrokuszera/metamorfose-code-generator/README.md

 The result is a set of annotated Java classes that follows the NoSQL Schema structure.
 After that, the developer is able of accces the NoSQL database.

-## Subprojects
+## Structure of repository
+- `input-nosql-schema`: the NoSQL schema and the data (collections of documents) used to evaluate the MfCodeGeneratorClone.
+- `mf-kundera`: a Java project that illustrate how to use the MfCodeGenerator for Impetus Kundera.
+- `mf-datanucleus`: a Java project that illustrate how to use the MfCodeGenerator for Data Nucleus.
-The subprojects mf-datanucleus, mf-kundera and mf-springdata illustrate how to use the MfCodeGenerator for ONMs.
-They use the NoSQL schema of the figure above and generate code to access a MongoDB database.
-To test the generated code we used the data in the folder [\input-nosql-schema folder](https://github.com/evandrokuszera/metamorfose-code-generator/tree/main/input-nosql-schema) to create a MongoDB database.
+- `mf-springdata`: a Java project that illustrate how to use the MfCodeGenerator for Spring Data.

+The Java projects use the NoSQL schema of the figure above to generate annotated Java classes to access the MongoDB database.
+Before run the code, it is necessary to create a MongoDB database and import the data from [\input-nosql-schema](https://github.com/evandrokuszera/metamorfose-code-generator/tree/main/input-nosql-schema).

 ## Technologies
 Java, ONM, Impetus Kundera, Data Nucleus, Spring Data, MongoDB.